About the South Carolina Native Plant Society

 Lowcountry Chapter – based in Charleston.
 The Lowcountry Chapter meets monthly in Charleston September through May (except December) on the third Tuesday of each month at 6:30 p.m.
 Meetings are held in 101 Duckett Hall, Biology Auditorium on The Citadel campus.
 Free parking is available along the west and south sides of Summerall field directly across the street from Duckett and Bond Hall.
 There is also free parking after 5pm in faculty lots directly behind Bond Hall.

 Midlands Chapter – based in Columbia.
-The Midlands Chapter meets on the third Thursday of odd months from 6:30 – 8pm.
+The Midlands Chapter meets on the second Thursday of odd months from 7 – 8:30pm.
 Meetings are held at the Richland County Library St. Andrews branch.
-We hold Plant Swaps in the Spring and Fall.
-We also host Field Trips.
+The chapter hosts Plant Swaps in the Spring and Fall, along with Field Trips throughout the year.

 Piedmont Chapter – based in Rock Hill.
 The Piedmont Chapter meets in Rock Hill at the Museum of York County at 7:00 pm on the third Tuesday of the Month from September to December, January to March, and May.
 Annual plant sales are scheduled for April.
 Other activities include field trips.